kiran4u/k8-resources/selectors/ReadMe.md

 1. Scheduler will schedule based on labels -- soft rule
 2. Before POD comes to execution, som one may change  node labels or may not change.

+You can have multiple labels, you can put weight if multiple nodes matches, more wieght will get prefered.